How to Become a Medical Instrument Technician

 Step 5: Advance with Additional Training

 To move up to the GS-5 level, medical instrument technicians must earn bachelor's degrees in fields related to their specializations.
 For example, a technician working in diagnostic ultrasound might choose to earn a Bachelor of Science in Sonography.
-Alternately, students can qualify by completing a minimum of 24 semester hours of relevant coursework - half of which should be in the area of specialization - even if they don't finish a full degree.
+Alternately, students can qualify by completing a minimum of 24 semester hours of relevant coursework, half of which should be in the area of specialization.
 Further education at the graduate level can apply toward reaching GS-6 and above.